floor9design-ltd/json-api-formatter/docs/project/relationships.md

 > The value of the relationships key MUST be an object (a “relationships object”).
 Each member of a relationships
 > object represents a “relationship” from the resource object in which it has been defined to other resource objects.

+***Gotcha***: relationships are not the content of the relationship: they are meta data about it.
+If you want to include a relationship with the child object(s), add this to the relationship, then include them using a `Related` object.

 A `Relationships` object accepts the following instantiation arguments:

 ```php